-Bluffton High students collaborate with artist Steve Gregar on murals in Old Town; Students will be SoBA’s Featured Artists March 2 to April 3
+Local High School students collaborate with artist members on murals in Old Town Bluffton; Students will be SOBA’s Featured Artists for February

 Visitors strolling through Old Town Bluffton can spice up their social media feeds now thanks to a pair of colorful murals on the walls of the front porch at the Society of Bluffton Artists gallery.
-The fun photo opportunities at the corner of Calhoun and Church streets are the result of a collaboration between SoBA artist/board member Steve Gregar and a group of Bluffton High School students under the guidance of visual arts teacher Kristen Munroe.
+The fun photo opportunities at the corner of Calhoun and Church streets are the result of a collaboration between SOBA board members and a group of Bluffton High School students under the guidance of visual arts teacher Kristen Munroe.

-Inspired by a video he saw on YouTube, Gregar decided to create interactive murals and involve young artists in the project.
-With the approval of the SoBA Board and Bluffton High School administration — and financial support from Corner Perk owner Josh Cooke — the project was launched.
+Inspired by posts on YouTube, the board decided to create interactive murals and involve young artists in the project.
+With the approval of the SOBA Board and Bluffton High School administration — and financial support from Corner Perk owner Josh Cooke — the project was launched.
 But as is the case with many things during the current coronavirus pandemic, the project hit some snags.

-Planning for the murals began in the Spring of 2020, and the group of 15 students began to work on them in October.
+Planning for the murals began in the Spring of 2020, and a group of 15 students began to actually paint them in the month of October.
 Because social distancing measures had to be observed, only a few students could work on the murals at a given time.
 One of the murals is a garden scene with a large set of brightly colored monarch butterfly wings that people can “wear” for their photo op.

 “I’m really happy with the results,” says Munroe.

 The other mural is a three-dimensional piece that shows an ocean scene full of Lowcountry species — spadefish, redfish, blue crabs and turtles.
 It is an action photo opportunity for guests, as they can attach themselves to a hook being dangled from a sea turtle’s mouth.